Displaying present location in the site.

 Photographer: Kazuhiro Tamegai

-We also hold an annual “Biodiversity Dialogue” to go over results and discuss future efforts with the Teganuma Aquatic Organism Research Association, the city of Abiko, and experts in the field.
+We also hold an annual “Biodiversity Dialogue” to go over results and discuss future efforts with the Teganuma Aquatic Life Study Group, the city of Abiko, and experts in the field.
 Our activities spanning more than 10 years were recognized in fiscal 2022 with Select Committee's Special Award 2022 from the Nature Conservation Society of Japan, which is given to companies that make major contributions to the preservation of biodiversity and the protection of nature in Japan.
-NEC will continue activities to realize a sustainable society through collaboration with diverse stakeholders.

 Removal of invasive species from Yotsuike